 This coaching philosophy ties in neatly with the athlete-centred approach to coaching and player development.

-And, as the success of both Muir and Taumaunu demonstrates: if we focus on the individuals in we coach, and strive to get the best out of them, our team is likelier to enjoy success.
+And, as the sporting achievements of both Muir and Taumaunu demonstrate: if we focus on the individuals we coach, and strive to get the best out of them, our team is also likelier to enjoy success.

 Wayne Bennet